JoffreyCesbron/one/README.md

 ## hesitations

 Do we want the output sorted in the same order than the input ?
-Do we want to remove the word that does not exist in the output ?
+Do we want to remove the word that does not exist in the output (words with "") ?

 ## improvements

-Find the files with extension name to reduce the mistakes Catch the exception if the input file is empty
+Catch the exception if the input file is empty or if there is a problem with the words in it (space or more than 2 words in a line)
 Test integration pour tester toute l'appli
-Test de performance sur des gros volumes de données
+Test de performance sur des gros volumes de données Find the files with the extension and not the full name to reduce the mistakes